Davis–Weber Canal: Description

 Running south between I‑15 and Hill AFB, the canal continues through Sunset until about 1700 North.
 After crossing southwesterly under I‑15 and North Main Street (Utah State Route 126), the open canal continues south along the west side of North Main Street until about 1200 North.
 The canal then becomes enclosed again until after it crosses back under South Main Street at about 830 North.
 At 800 North, the canal leaves Sunset and enters the city of Clearfield.
 After passing under East 650 North (Utah State Route 103), the once again open canal turns southeasterly an begins passing through residential neighborhoods on the west side of I‑15.
 Between East 650 North and East 300 North, the northern section of the Clearfield Canal Trail runs along the western bank of the canal.
 South of East 300 North, canal becomes enclosed again as it continues on its southeasterly course.
 At about 340 South, canal returns to the west side of I‑15 and, not longer enclosed, passes east under the freeway.

 On the east side of I‑15, the canal is immediately joined by the southern section of the Clearfield Canal Trail (which been running southeast along the east edge the freeway from East 200 South).
 Continuing on, the still open canal runs southeasterly between I‑15 on the southwest (with the Clearfield Canal Trail in between) and South 1000 East on the northeast.
 At about 615 South, the canal and trail abruptly and briefly tune east before the canal passes under East 1000 South.
 The still open canal continues east-southeasterly until it reaches East 700 South (Utah State Route 193/Bernard Fisher Highway); the trail runs along the west edge of South 1000 East for this short section.
 The canal is enclosed again to pass directly south under the highway and remains enclosed for another brief stretch.
-South of East 700 South, the enclosed canal resumes its east-southeastly course through residential neighborhoods, with the Clearfield Canal Trail on its southeastern bank.
+South of East 700 South, the enclosed canal resumes its east-southeast course through residential neighborhoods, with the Clearfield Canal Trail on its southeastern bank.
 Just before crossing under South 1500 East, the canal opens once again, but continues its east-southeasterly course until it reaches University Park Boulevard/North 1200 West.
 The southern section of the Clearfield Canal Trail ends at that street as the canal leaves Clearfield and enters the city of Layton.